THE INFORMATION WE COLLECT

 - our customers, potential customers and their representatives, directors, partners, proprietors and shareholders;

-- our suppliers and potential suppliers and their representatives;
+- our suppliers, customers of our suppliers, and potential suppliers and their representatives;

 - contractors and subcontractors and potential contractors and subcontractors and their representatives in relation to providing goods and services to us;